 I seriously think it is almost impossible.
 After weeks of class, I could barely introduce myself.
 But I can count!

-Living in Bangkok Con: Prostitution is openly accepted in Bangkok
+Living in Bangkok Con: Prostitution is openly accepted in many circles in Bangkok

 You will see young, pretty girls (and boys) hanging limply onto the arms of old, fat, balding, sweaty men.
 While you can debate the ethics and economics of prostitution all you want, for me it is hard to see.
 I know a young girl can’t be enjoying that, and I know that she deserves better opportunities.
 It sickens me to see women so openly devalued and disrespected, treated like play things rather than human beings with feelings.

 The unfairness of her situation hits me in the heart every time I see it, and it doesn’t get easier.

 It’s not just old, ugly Australians that buy into prostitution – it is an openly accepted aspect of the male expat community in Bangkok.
 You will likely have acquaintances, coworkers, and even friends who have no qualms about buying a woman for the night or the hour.